nes-lab/shepherd/software/firmware/readme_overflow_issue.md

 - generate size-map of mem-regions
 	- GCC: `pru-nm --size-sort --print-size out/pru-core0.elf  | grep -w '[Tt]'`
 	- CGT: ?
-	- do sizes look plausable?
+	- do sizes look plausible?
 	- how does the result compare to Ti compiler?
 	- working pru1-compilation may provide clues - is it also increasing size?
 - possible culprits
 	- u64-math may produce more complex routines
 	- [32 Bit registers](https://github.com/dinuxbg/gnupru/wiki/ABI) instead of 16 Bit -> `-mabi=ti` could be the solution, but fails
 		- abi=ti produces undefined references to memcpy and memset -> flag [can't use c std lib](https://gcc.gnu.org/onlinedocs/gcc-12.1.0/gcc/PRU-Options.html#PRU-Options)
 	- accidental included soft-float emulation? no way found to prevent this in GCC